 If the Infringement Notice is in your name and you pay the fine, the demerit points will be accrued against your driver’s licence history.

-The Infringement Notice number and details of the offence can be located in the top grey panel on the front page of the Infringement Notice.
+The Infringement Notice number and details of the offence are in the top grey panel on the front page of the Infringement Notice.

 Traffic Camera Office